Managing a loved one’s finances: What you need to know.

 “If your loved one has done everything they can to title assets in their living trust, a power of attorney for property is important as it relates to other things,” he says.
 “But the trust document is what’s going to dictate, for example, who the successor trustee is.
 Knowing who owns what and the titling of those assets becomes important.”

 Hockerman adds that if a trust isn’t involved, typically a power of attorney is sufficient in many cases.
-Additionally, if your loved one doesn’t have a trust and doesn’t plan on establishing a trust, they may want to consider adding a Transfer on Death (TOD) designation to transfer title to assets without going through probate.
+Additionally, if your loved one doesn’t have a trust and doesn’t plan on establishing a trust, they may want to consider adding a Transfer on Death link opens in a new window (TOD) designation to transfer title to assets without going through probate.

 Unforeseen expenses and the wild card years